-The lyrics of the song was written by a British expatriate living in Nigeria as at the time of independence.
+The lyrics of the song were written by a British expatriate living in Nigeria at the time of independence.

 However, the fact that such a notable national symbol was put together by a foreigner attracted widespread criticism.

-As a result, a panel was setup review and vote against or in support of a new anthem.
+As a result, a panel was set up to review and vote against or in support of a new anthem.

 - List of Nigeria’s Heads of State & Presidents from 1960 till date